 While at Mississippi Gulf Coast Community College, Dr. Stewart was named Administrator of the Year on two different occasions.

 Dr. Stewart, a graduate of the Executive Leadership Institute (ELI) sponsored by the League for Innovation in the Community College, plays an active part in his community by serving his church and other local charitable organizations.

-Dr. Stewart has been married to the former Stephanie Morris of Columbia, Mississippi, for twenty-four (24) years, and they reside on the ECCC campus.
+Dr. Stewart has been married to the former Stephanie Morris of Columbia, Mississippi, for twenty-six (26) years, and they reside on the ECCC campus.
 Billy and Stephanie are the proud parents of Stephen (ECCC Class of 2016), who is married to the former Louise Berryhill (ECCC Class of 2016); Will (ECCC Class of 2017 and a senior at Mississippi State University); Elizabeth (a freshman at William Carey University); and Emily (a sophomore at Newton County High School).
-Stephanie is currently serving as an 8th grade English teacher at Newton County Middle School).
+Stephanie is currently serving as an 8th grade English teacher at Newton County Middle School.